12 Tips For Spending Less On Food When Traveling

 Stopping yourself from loading up on mid-day roadside falafel by always carrying snacks is an easy way to save money.
 Travel can often mean long adventure days with a lot of hours between meals.
 Because of that, having a snack handy will stop you from making poor financial decisions out of hunger.
 After all, a hangry traveler will happily pay whatever they need to in order to kick the hangry feelings.

-The best travel snacks are items containing whole food ingredients, whole grains, and a limited amount of sugar or salt, according to NBC.
+The best travel snacks are items containing whole food ingredients, whole grains, and a limited amount of sugar or salt.
 So veggies, protein-packed snacks, fruits, nuts, or trail mixes are good options for travelers.
 If you're planning on bringing snacks from home and flying to another country, be sure your items are acceptable to go through customs.
 That means leaving the fruits and veggies at home and only packing prepackaged things that won't get confiscated.
 Don't worry, you can pick up some local produce at your destination.

 Time out your meals